pqnelson/pqnelson.github.com/_posts/2015-06-21-sabermetrics.md

 0.21183139
 ```

-Homeruns per game fluctuating "a bit", runs per game "roughly steady",
+Home runs per game fluctuating "a bit", runs per game "roughly steady",
-and the ratio of homeruns to runs "steady-ish".
+and the ratio of home runs to runs "steady-ish".

 **Observations.** (1) We should probably formalize a notion of "fluctuating a
 bit", versus "steady-ish".
 In this manner, we can *rigorously* say "This